-Become a better professional with answer explanations and articles that enable you to master the material.
+Thorough ExplanationsBecome a better doctor with answer explanations that enable you to master the material.

-Questions and teaching points are continuously updated.
+Do better on your exams with answers.Questions and teaching points are continuously updated.

 Performance ReportsActionable intelligence on where to improve.

 Achieve top scores

 The StatPearls USMLE® step 3 practice questions, NBME® step 3 practice exam questions, USMLE® step 3 Qbank questions, USMLE® step 3 RX Qbank, and USMLE® Step 3 questions will help you achieve a top score on the USMLE® Step 3 Examination.
-2,328 authors and 27 editors have contributed to the development of the USMLE® Step 3 Exam content, which is continuously refined and updated to improve your learning experience.
+2,253 authors and 31 editors have contributed to the development of the USMLE® Step 3 Exam content, which is continuously refined and updated to improve your learning experience.

 USMLE® Step 3 Exam Overview

 How many hours is the USMLE® Step 3 Exam?